 Other Places To Stay Nearby: The Gritti Palace – A Luxury Collection Hotel, The Westin Europa & Regina, Venice,and Corte Di Gabriela are few of the other romantic luxury hotels to stay in Venice.

+Dining with your partner at a venue that offers stunning views is one of the top things to do in Venice at night for couples.
 While the city is brimming with restaurants all around, one of the best places to dine is the Restaurant Terrazza Danieli.
 The restaurant boasts a beautiful terrace, spectacular views, delectable food, friendly hospitality, and a legendary dining experience.
 Be sure of having an unforgettable dinner date here with your loved one, and get ready to enjoy some Venetian delicacies.

 Location: The restaurant is located in Hotel Danieli, at Castello.